gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - Remaining work is now mostly about:
   - carrying the shared core into a real Node build entrypoint
   - reusing the same Node-aware module loading strategy across config-driven plugin loading and build orchestration
-  - deciding how much Deno-first behavior should remain supported outside the render path
+  - removing Deno-first assumptions from the remaining build and dev surfaces

 ## Phase 3: Node build path